Toyota Prius Plug-in Hybrid: Concept and demonstration models

 The Prius Plug-In Hybrid Concept was exhibited at the September 2009 Frankfurt Motor Show, the October 2009 Tokyo Motor Show, and the December 2009 Los Angeles Auto Show.
 The vehicle was based on the third-generation Toyota Prius (model XW30) but outfitted with 5.2 kWh lithium-ion batteries.
-The selected battery capacity is the minimum required for a vehicle to be eligible for the U.S. federal tax credit of US$2,500, which under the American Clean Energy and Security Act of 2009 is applicable to the first 200,000 plug-ins sold by an automaker.
+The selected battery capacity is the minimum required for a vehicle to be eligible for the U.S. federal tax credit of US$2,500, which under the American Clean Energy and Security Act of 2009 applies to the first 200,000 plug-ins sold by an automaker.

 After displaying the concept version in these three shows, a global demonstration program involving 600 pre-production test cars began in late 2009 and took place in Australia, Canada, China, France, Germany, Japan, New Zealand and the United States.
 The demonstration vehicles were made available for lease to fleet and government customers, of which, 230 were delivered in Japan beginning in late December 2009, 125 in the U.S. by early 2010, and 200 in Europe in spring 2010.
 All program vehicles were equipped with data tracking devices to allow Toyota to monitor the car's usage for further development of the plug-in hybrid system.

 The pre-production Prius Plug-in used three different batteries: two added batteries to provide all-electric drive and the standard hybrid battery which engages when the first two are depleted, allowing the car to operate like a regular hybrid Prius.
 According to Toyota, when the vehicle started, it operates in all-electric mode, drawing electrical power directly from the first battery pack.
 When the first battery was depleted, it disconnected from the circuit and the second pack engaged.
 When the second pack was depleted, it disconnected from the circuit and the vehicle defaulted to conventional hybrid mode, using the main battery as the sole electrical power source.
 Pack one and pack two would not reengage with the circuit until the vehicle was plugged in and charged.

 According to Toyota, the demonstrator was rated at 134 mpgUS on the Japanese JC08 cycle with a combined efficiency based on 43.6% of driving in EV mode, and CO_{2} emissions of 41 g/km.
 Fuel efficiency operating as a gasoline-electric hybrid, like the regular Prius, is 72 mpgUS with CO_{2} emissions of 76 g/km.